-Sonoma County's seventeen AVA's define the diversity of this renowed wine region and exhibit a far greater variety of wine styles and grapes than you will find in most any other premium wine area.
-From the highly regarded Chardonnays and Pinot Noir's of the Russian River Valley and Sonoma Coast, to the dense flavorful Zinfandels of Dry Creek Valley and distinctive, approachable Cabernet Sauvignons of Alexander Valley and Sonoma Valley, Sonoma County's range of geography - valleys to mountains, coastal ranges to inland benchlands, is second to none.
-The size and distance between these distinctive AVA's ensures individualism of wines, viticultural approaches, and myraiad philosophies of winemaking.
+Sonoma County’s sixteen AVAs define the diversity of this renowned wine region and exhibit a far greater variety of wine styles and grapes than you will find in most other premium wine areas.
+From the highly regarded Chardonnay and Pinot Noir of the Russian River Valley and Sonoma Coast, to the dense flavorful Zinfandel of Dry Creek Valley and distinctive, approachable Cabernet Sauvignon of Alexander Valley and Sonoma Valley, Sonoma County’s range of geography—valleys to mountains, coastal ranges to inland benchlands—is second to none.
+The size and distance between these distinctive AVAs ensures individualism of wines, viticultural approaches and myriad philosophies of winemaking.

-- Climate & Temperature: Sonoma County is blessed with an ideal long growing season, with sunny days and almost no rain from May through September.
-Summer average high temperatures range from teh 70s to the low 90s - ideal for ripening grapes - but even the warmer inland regions of Alexander Valley and Knights Valley, cool evening temperatures in teh 40s and low 50s preserve the grapes' acidity and balance.
+- – Climate & Temperature: Sonoma County is blessed with an ideal long growing season, with sunny days and almost no rain from May through September.
+Summer average high temperatures range from the 70s to the low 90s – ideal for ripening grapes – but even the warmer inland regions of Alexander Valley and Knights Valley, cool evening temperatures in the 40s and low 50s preserve the grapes’ acidity and balance.

 15,000 vineyard acres / 42 wineries / Earned AVA status in 1984